 Microwave Oven vs OTG

-I have got this question almost in every workshop that I have conducted.
+I get this question almost in every workshop that I have conducted.
 There seems to be a lot of confusion between microwave vs oven.

 Should I buy an oven or microwave is a generic question I hear time and again.
 If you have the same question in mind, continue reading.
 Don’t let your baking fail because of wrong selection of oven.